Chart Color Schemes

 Employment performance in Clyde North exceeds national averages across key labour market indicators

 Clyde North has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate is 3.7%, lower than the Greater Melbourne average of 4.7%.
+Its unemployment rate was 3.7% as of the latest data.
+Employment growth over the past year was estimated at 5.5%.

 Frequently Asked Questions - Employment